bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-21-cinema-paradiso.md

 More affectingly than did Ettore Scola at the climax of _Splendor_, with its forced invocation of _It’s a Wonderful Life_, Tornatore, who is still in his early thirties and here making only his second feature, establishes a Capraesque fantasy of communal existence.
 The fantasy, though, is not the whole story: hardship and poverty are not glossed over, and the coda makes it evident that material conditions have changed for the better, even though the abandoned Paradiso is about to be bulldozed into a car park.

 The elegiac quality lies not so much in the cinema’s destruction as in Alfredo’s earlier regretful avowal to his departing protégé that ‘Life isn’t like the movies’.
 Hearteningly, though, _Cinema Paradiso_ itself possesses enough command and self-conviction to demonstrate that movies can still manage to manifest an alternative universe.

-Tim Pulleine, _Sight & Sound_, Winter 1989-90
+**Tim Pulleine, _Sight & Sound_, Winter 1989-90**

-<![endif]-->
+<br><br>

 **CINEMA PARADISO (NUOVO CINEMA PARADISO)**
 _Director_: Giuseppe Tornatore
-_Production Companies_: Cristaldi Film,
-Les Films Ariane
+_Production Companies_: Cristaldi Film,  Les Films Ariane
 _In association with_: Rai Tre, TF1 Films Production
 _In collaboration with_: Forum Pictures
 _Producer_: Franco Cristaldi
 _Associate Producer_: Alexandre Mnouchkine *
-_RAI Representative for the Production_:
+_RAI Representative for the Production_:  Gabriella Carosio
-Gabriella Carosio
-_Production Managers_: Aldo Buzzanca,
+_Production Managers_: Aldo Buzzanca,  Eleonora Comencini
-Eleonora Comencini
 _Production Inspectors_: Salvo Lupo, Aureliano Luppi
 _Production Organiser_: Mino Barbera
 _Production Co-ordinator_: Riccardo Caneva